 Whenever we have a client charged with a felony offense in Okaloosa County, we know it is a very serious matter.
 Dealing in Stolen Property cases are prosecuted aggressively by the State Attorney’s Office, so it is important that you have legal counsel on your side who will fight back just as hard.

-Flaherty Defense Firm has been defending clients accused of Dealing in Stolen Property in Okaloosa County for over 16 years.
+My name is Tim Flaherty.
+I have been defending clients accused of Dealing In Stolen Property in Okaloosa County since 2001.
+Brandy Merrifield is my partner.
 We can help you through this, but the first step is up to you.
-Pick up the phone and call us, 24 hours a day, at (850) 243-6097 and schedule a free consultation.
-Our Okaloosa County dealing in stolen property defense lawyers would be glad to discuss your case with you free of charge.
-We will outline the elements of the offense, explain what defenses are available, and give you a realistic assessment of what we think the likely outcome will be.
+Pick up the phone and call me, 24 hours a day, at (850) 243-6097 and schedule a free consultation.
+Our Okaloosa County dealing in stolen property defense lawyers would be glad to explain your options and give you some peace of mind.

 Dealing In Stolen Property under Florida Law

-Florida Statute 812.019 defines Dealing in Stolen Property as someone who traffics in stolen property who knew or should have known that the property was stolen.
+Florida Statute 812.019 defines Dealing In Stolen Property as someone who traffics in stolen property who knew or should have known that the property was stolen.
 Most Dealing in Stolen Property cases come from a theft, followed by a sale to a private person or pawn shop.

 What is the possible penalty for Dealing In Stolen Property?

 Before discussing possible penalties, it is important to understand that you will only face a penalty if you are convicted by a judge or jury.
 That means that right now, before you have been convicted, there is still a chance to affect the outcome.
 There is still the opportunity to force a better result in the long run.

 If you are convicted, Dealing in Stolen Property is punishable by up to 15 years in prison and a $10,000.00 fine.
-Because this charge is a second degree felony, it also requires a mandatory designation as a convicted felon unless the Judge makes an exception and explains their reasoning on the record.
+Because this charge is a second degree felony, it also requires a mandatory designation as a convicted felon unless the Judge makes an exception and explains his reasoning on the record.